-- All students who are involved with any type of data collection that involves human subjects, data analysis, or who are involved with faculty or independent research efforts are required to take and pass the CITI course (free for BYU students).
-The following Internet link has information about the online CITI course: https://irb.byu.edu/citi-training - Following successful completion of the online CITI course, students must share a copy of their CITI human subjects training course completion certificate with the department secretary when they turn in their signed thesis prospectus form. - Students who are conducting a new research study that involves human subjects will work with their faculty advisor who will secure Institutional Review Board (IRB) approval.
-Students may not begin collecting data with human subjects until all university requirements related to the IRB are met (e.g., district approval). - Faculty supervisors will be responsible to include students' research on their Institutions Review Board approvals as either co-PIs or research assistants.
+- All students who are involved with any type of data collection that involves human subjects, data analysis, or who are involved with faculty or independent research efforts are required to take and pass the CITI course (free for BYU students). - Following successful completion of the online CITI course, students must share a copy of their CITI human subjects training course completion certificate with the department secretary when they turn in their signed thesis prospectus form. - Students who are conducting a new research study that involves human subjects will work with their faculty advisor who will secure Institutional Review Board (IRB)

+- approval.
+Students may not begin collecting data with human subjects until all university requirements related to the IRB are met (e.g., district approval). - The Scientific Review approval that is necessary for your IRB application (for human subjects) is the approval of your thesis committee when you pass your prospectus.
+Submit the Prospectus page from GRADPROGRESS with your IRB application as proof of scientific review. - Faculty supervisors will be responsible to include students' research on their Institutions Review Board approvals as either co-PIs or research assistants.